-Wetherell, 1987).
-One main way professional employees are distinguished from other types of employees is that professionals tend to maintain a dual social identity-one associated with their organization and the other associated with their profession (Bamber & Iyer, 2002; Johnson, et al., 2006; Lee, Carswell, & Allen, 2000; Settles, 2004; Wallace, 1995; Wang & Pratt, 2007).
-Professional employees typically view administrators as members of their organization, but not as true members of their profession (Ferlie, et al., 2005; Golden, Dukerich, & Fabian, 2000; Hoff, 2001; Van Maanen & Barley, 1984).
+In this article, we investigate the relationship between administrators' social influence and professional employee adoption of organizationally prescribed work behavior from the perspective of social identity theory (Tajfel & Turner, 1979).
+We chose social identity theory as the conceptual lens because research on this topic indicates that a person's identification with a group increases the person's receptivity to social influence from other group members and decreases the person's receptivity to social influence from non-group members (Turner, Hogg, Oakes, Reicher, & Wetherell, 1987).
+One main way professional employees are distinguished from other types of employees is that professionals tend to maintain dual social identities, one associated with their organization and the other associated with their profession (Bamber & Iyer, 2002; Johnson, Morgeson, Ilgen, Meyer, & Lloyd, 2006; Lee, Carswell, & Allen, 2000; Settles, 2004; Wallace, 1995; Wang & Pratt, 2007).
+Professional employees typically view administrators as members of their organization but not as true members of their profession (Ferlie et al., 2005; Golden, Dukerich, & Fabian, 2000; Hoff, 2001; Van Maanen & Barley, 1984).
 Thus, we investigate how organizational and professional identification affect how professional employees relate to administrators and respond to administrators' attempts to influence their adoption of new work behavior.
-To our knowledge, the influence of organizational and professional identification on the effectiveness of administrative social influence has not been explored.
+To our knowledge, the influence of organizational and professional identification on the effectiveness of administrative social influence has not previously been explored.